 Despite its remoteness, looking for a place to stay in Islas de Gigantes nowadays would not be a difficult task due to the number of resorts and homestays that can be found on the islands of Gigantes Norte and Gigantes Sur.
 It just boils down to which you think can offer you the best deal.
 As for me, I chose Gigantes Hideaway Tourist Inn as the place to stay in Islas de Gigantes.

 You must have probably seen dozens of photos of Islas de Gigantes also known as Gigantes Islands as you sift through some destinations in the Philippines over the internet.
-Its postcard-like immaculate white sand beaches and astounding karst formations have caught the attention of many and had urged them to come and spend a day or two, or even more in this so-called Paradise.
+Tagged as the Scallop Capital of the Philippines, its postcard-like immaculate white sand beaches and astounding karst formations have caught the attention of many and had urged them to come and spend a day or two, or even more in this so-called Paradise.

 An overcast skies greeted us on our arrival at the busy Estancia Port in Iloilo after an hour and a half long drive from Roxas City.
-At the pier, we met our contact, Sir Nick, with him was one of the guides, Jojo, from Gigantes Hideaway Tourist Inn where we booked our all-in Islas de Gigantes trip.
+At the pier, we met our contact, Sir Nick.
 Arriving early gave us ample time to procure our provisions for some snacks and most importantly, drinking water.
-It also gave us the advantage in choosing our seats as we were to take a passenger boat going to the island.
+And off we went.

-Gigantes Islands is a chain of ten islands off the northernmost coasts of the municipality of Carles in Iloilo.
-This group of islands have been luring local and international travelers alike in an impressive accelerated rate over the past few years.
+Gigantes Islands, have been luring local and international travelers alike in an impressive accelerated rate over the past few years.
 But can we, the average Joe, afford to have a vacation in this fast-rising dream destination?